evoisec/sensor-data-analytics/README.md

 Hence this system component will be implemented with (non-spark) Python ETL Pipeline operating in a strictly sequential fashion to preserve the order of timeseries data points during the indexing.
 Spark/Databricks is a parallel compute, distributed data processing framework, which distributes data points/records on different cluster nodes where their processing can and will get out of (strictly sequential) order - hence not appropriate for the kind of indexing required here

-https://github.com/evoisec/sensor-data-analytics/tree/master/src/main/python
+will be provided in Phase 2 of the assignment https://github.com/evoisec/sensor-data-analytics/tree/master/src/main/python

 ### Spark/Databricks ETL and Analytics Pipeline Jobs